 Joella never really left.
-A whirlwind, two-year marriage, that only took her from home and shop for about six months left her with a baby boy to raise alone, except for the help of Manny and Norma.
+A whirlwind, two-year marriage, that only took her from home and shop for about six months left her with a baby boy (Joel) to raise alone, except for the help of Manny and Norma.
 Growing up, and raising her son, in the back room of the shop seemed the most normal thing to do.
 Joella has learned every aspect of the hat-making process, as well as bookkeeping, leatherworking, computer, and internet skills.
 After having dated off and on, for nine years, she and Manny's apprentice of 8 years, David A. Torres, were married in 1998.
-Two and five years later, they had two daughters, who have also grown up in the backrooms of the shop.
-Their oldest daughter, Liliana married her boyfriend of 4 years, Andrew McNabb, in 2020 and she is teaching at a Christian preschool.
-Their youngest, Della, turned 18 and graduated high school in May of 2021, and currently works at a local restaurant.
+In addition to her son, they were blessed with two beautiful daughters; Liliana and Della.
+All three are married and walking their own paths, with a door always open to return to home and hat shop.
+Tragically, David passed suddenly after a routine surgery on March 15, 2023.
+Thirty-five hours later, the first of their grandchildren arrived, 3 weeks early.

 Glenn, a.k.a.
 Tex, learned much about hat making and sales from his father and grandfather during his high school years.
 He joined the Navy after graduation and spent a distinguished 25 years in the service of our country, earning many awards and commendations.
 He retired briefly, but couldn't sit idle and returned to government service, where he has been hard at work since.
 Though Tex's Navy and post-Navy careers haven't allowed him much time at the hat shop, he has tried to keep his hand in by making sales when he can.
 Mary has a stellar career in meeting planning and travel.
 She has also helped out in the trim-room with Norma and the office with Joella.
 Their two children also spent time helping at the shop, but have both found other paths for their lives.